 If any of the aforementioned criteria is met, then the Act applies to all employees engaged in such employment, regardless of nationality, and they are all protected by the Act.

 There are two broad categories of workers’ compensation injuries for which you can file a claim.
-They are referred to as “specific” and “cumulative trauma” injuries, which are also referred to as “repetitive” injuries.
+They are referred to as “specific injuries” and “cumulative trauma”.

 Particular Injuries